The ARRIS SURFboard S33 DOCSIS 3.1, first announced in November 2020, sure is an interesting Multi-Gigabit cable modem.

 My Xfinity cable plans caps at 900Mbps download, and the modem delivered exactly that.
 I had no way to test whether it could deliver more, but I have no reason to doubt that it can.

 That said, again, if you have a cable plan that’s Gig+ or faster — but no faster than 2.5Gbps — the ARRIS SURFboard S33 will get the job done, even well done.

 One thing to note is that this little device ran a bit hot in my trial.
 It wasn’t hot enough to cause concerns — at least in my case — but sure hotter than other larger modems I’ve used.

-ARRIS seems to have slightly overlooked the potential overheating issue in trying to make the S33 a compact (and cute) device.
+ARRIS seems to have slightly overlooked the potential overheating issue in making the S33 a compact (and cute) device.

 As a rule, you should leave the modem (and Wi-Fi router) in an open space with good ventilation.
 If that’s the case, you have nothing to worry about.
 On the other hand, if you tend to tuck your stuff away in a tight closet, pick another modem instead.

 For the price point, the ARRIS SURFboard S33 is an excellent cable modem for anyone who has a cable Internet place of 500Mbps download speed or faster.

 Just make sure your provider supports it and that you also have a Wi-Fi 6 router plus a well-ventilated spot to place it.